fortrabbit/help/docs/install-statamic-3.md

 ## SFTP upload

-**Workflow 1 of 2** — There is not much to say on that topic.
+**Option 1** — There is not much to say on that topic.
 Just make sure to upload all contents of your local Statamic folder, including the hidden `.htaccess` file into the `htdocs` folder within your App.

 ## Deploy with Git and rsync

-**Workflow 2 of 2 and recommended** — You'll  deploy to fortrabbit using Git ( and Composer ) and (optionally) synchronize contents with rsync.
+**Option 2 (recommended)** — You'll  deploy to fortrabbit using Git ( and Composer ) and (optionally) synchronize contents with rsync.
 Let's go:

 ### Configure Statamic for Git deployment